 Please email me with any additions, corrections or comments.

-Many thanks to James Accardi, Mark Betcher, Wilhelm Borgschulte, Jan Brukman, Mark Cantor, Gary Carner, Steve Cerra, Ed Chaplin, Wellington Choy, Bill Damm, Jeroen de Valk, Ross Firestone, Michael Fitzgerald, Olivia Geller, Jim Harrod, Wolfgang Köhler, Hans Jensen, Howard Johnson, Peter Linhart, Ashley Kahn, Wolfram Knauer, the late Bob McCaffery, Jim Meikel, the late Ron Meyers, Ken Nelson, Joe Peterson, Ken Poston, Sergio Portaleoni, John Reeder, Michel Ruppli, Gordon Sapsed, Todd Selbert, Dan Stewart, Peter Sutton, the late Bob Sunenblick, Jeff Thompson, Uwe Weiler, Jiggs Whigham, Lars Westin, Jürgen Wölfer and Herb Geller himself for providing information.
+Many thanks to James Accardi, Mark Betcher, Wilhelm Borgschulte, Jan Brukman, Mark Cantor, Gary Carner, Steve Cerra, Ed Chaplin, Wellington Choy, Bill Damm, Jeroen de Valk, Prof. Patrick Dorian, Ross Firestone, Michael Fitzgerald, Olivia Geller, Jim Harrod, Wolfgang Köhler, Hans Jensen, Howard Johnson, Peter Linhart, Ashley Kahn, Wolfram Knauer, Harald Maier, the late Bob McCaffery, the late Jim Meikel, the late Ron Meyers, Ken Nelson, Joe Peterson, Ken Poston, Sergio Portaleoni, Dean Pratt, John Reeder, Michel Ruppli, Gordon Sapsed, Todd Selbert, Dan Stewart, Peter Sutton, the late Bob Sunenblick, Jeff Thompson, Uwe Weiler, Jiggs Whigham, Lars Westin, Jürgen Wölfer and Herb Geller himself for providing information.